elysiajs/elysia/README.md

 // [GET] /json => {"hi": "KingWorld"}
 ```

-All value return from handler will be transformed into `Response`.
+All values returned from handler will be transformed into `Response`.

 You can return `Response` if you want to declaratively control the response.
 ```typescript